WebMonitor.fyi logoWebMonitor.fyi

 Why Cross-Border Policy Tracking Outgrows Manual Methods

 A business operating in five countries is tracking five legal systems, five publication languages, and five regulator update cadences — and that's before regional bodies like the EU or trade blocs like ASEAN add their own layers on top.
 The expensive miss is rarely the headline rule; it's the technical amendment in one jurisdiction that suddenly conflicts with how an existing rule applies in another.
 Manual tracking across that surface area doesn't scale.
 The broader compliance challenge is covered by Lahebo.com.
-WebMonitor.fyi runs the AI-powered international policy monitoring loop across the jurisdictions and bodies you care about, so changes reach you the moment they post.
+WebMonitor.fyi runs the AI-powered international policy monitoring loop across the jurisdictions and bodies you care about, so changes reach you on the next check — as often as every 30 minutes on the Pro plan.

 The Unique Challenges of International Policy Monitoring